snakemode/depict-it/readme.md

 Depict-It is a party game for 4+ players (ideally!) where you mutate a phrase through drawings and captions, to make funny scenarios up with your friends.

-You can play this online here: https://depictit.snkmo.de
+You can play Depict-It online here: https://depictit.snkmo.de

 ## The rules of the game

 * The game is played in rounds.
 * Each player is provided with a `Game Stack` containing a `Caption` and a blank screen for them to draw on.
-* They have 180 seconds to draw a picture for the caption.
+* They have 180 seconds to draw a picture of what is described in the caption.
-* Once either *all players* have finished, or 180 seconds elapses each drawing is passed to the next player.
+* Once either *all players* have finished, or 180 seconds elapses, each drawing is passed to the next player.
-* Now each player captions the drawing in front of them to the best of their ability
+* Now each player writes a caption which describes the drawing presented to them.
-* Once the first player has their own `Game Stack` returned to them the `Scoring phase` begins.
+* Once the first player has their own **Game Stack** returned to them the `Scoring phase` begins.
-* Each `Game Stack` is displayed shown, and all the players get to vote on the `funniest` card in the `Game Stack`
+* During scoring, each progression from starting caption through drawings and descriptions is displayed.
+The players can vote on the `funniest` card in the progression.
 * Points are awarded and the `Host` can start a new round.

 ## This document

-If you're just interested on running this on your own machines, or on Azure, scroll all the way down to the bottom of this document.
+If you're just interested on running this on your own machine, or on Azure, scroll to the bottom of this document for instructions.
-The rest of this readme is a teardown, and an explaination of how this game hangs together.
+The rest of this readme is a teardown, and an explaination of how the game is made.

 # Contents